jackgrayner/jackgrayner.github.io/_pages/cv.md

 {% include base_path %}

-I'm very open to being offered jobs.
+I love to be offered jobs.

 Education
 ======